ui-awesome / html-core

 Extensibility

 This library is agnostic and designed to be extended.
-You can define your own tag collections (for example, for SVG, MathML, or Web Components) by implementing the core interfaces backed by a string Enum.
+You can define your own tag collections (for example, for SVG, MathML, or Web Components) with custom string-backed enums.

-You can create a custom Enum for your specific domain (for example, SVG tags) and use it seamlessly with html-core.
+You can create a custom enum for your specific domain and use it with html-core.

 Documentation